nakamura-to/deku/README.md

 ### Partials

 Partials begin with `{{:` and end with `}}`.
+This tag accepts 2 arguments.
-The first argument is a partial template name.
-The second argument is a data context in the partial template (When the second argument is omitted, the current data context is used) .
+The first argument is a partial template name and the second argument is a data context in the partial template (When the second argument is omitted, the current data context is used) .
-The partial template must be registered in advance.
+The partial template can be registered in advance.
+Alternatively, you can resolve partials on demand if you replace the `deku.partialResolver` function with your own implementation.

 > input